TheSpaghettiDetective/obico-server/README.md

 Just make a copy of `TheSpaghettiDetective/web/db.sqlite`

+# How to train your own Machine Learning model (TBD)

 # Difficulties at getting The Spaghetti Detective server up and running?
 [Open an issue](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/issues/new).